pyconll/pyconll/README.rst

 Code formatting is done automatically on push if githooks are setup properly.
 The code formatter is
 `YAPF <https://github.com/google/yapf>`__, and using this ensures that coding style stays consistent over time and between authors.
+The linter can also be setup and run via ``make lint``.
 If the development environment is not properly setup, then the CI build will fail if code is not formatted properly.

 .. |Build Status| image:: https://travis-ci.org/pyconll/pyconll.svg?branch=master
    :target: https://travis-ci.org/pyconll/pyconll